TAC EXECUTIVE COMMITTEE APPLICATION

 IMPORTANT DATES

 These meetings are for any TAC member who is interested in learning more about being on the Executive Committee.
-All are welcome to attend & learn, but if you plan to submit an application you MUST attend ONE of the TWO.
-RSVP for the Applicant Meeting you plan to attend at bit.ly/ExecAppMtg23.
+All are welcome to attend & learn, but all Executive Committee applicants (including current Exec members planning to re-apply & members running for an officer position) MUST attend ONE of the TWO in order to be considered for a position within the Executive Committee.
+If you have a conflict with both meeting dates, reach out to TAC Coordinator Liz via her email (elizabeth@youth-resources.org) or her cell phone (812-629-6211) to schedule a make-up meeting.

 APPLICATION PROCESS

-Friday, March 3: Officer Candidate speeches and elections @ TAC meeting, 5:55am
+Friday, March 6: Officer candidate speeches and elections @ TAC meeting, 5:55am

 **Co-chair selection will be completed by TAC Adult Advisors, the Program Coordinator, and the Executive Director following officer elections.